 Stories from the Beauty Parlor

-Each episode unfolds as an intimate portrait set in a beauty parlor.
-Through these stories, listeners gain insight into diverse cultures and customs, all centered around the universal theme of women* wanting to look and feel the best.
+Each episode unfolds as an intimate portrait of a beauty parlor and the women* who work there.
+Through these stories, our listeners will gain insight into diverse cultures and customs, all centered around the universal theme of women* wanting to look and feel their best.
 As a space that is both private and communal, the beauty parlor provides a window into deeper topics, blending feel-good content with rich, insightful storytelling.

 Latest